Afghanistan: Can Pakistan 'manage' the Taliban? | DW | 13.07.2021

 Chaos has gripped Afghanistan amid the withdrawal of NATO troops from the war-torn country.
-Authorities in Islamabad hope it won't spill over to Pakistan, but experts say it is not up to them.
+Authorities in Islamabad hope it won't spill over to Pakistan, but experts say they might not be able to prevent it.

 A political settlement in Afghanistan seems unlikely at this point, with both the Taliban and President Ashraf Ghani's government blaming each other for the turmoil.

-Pakistan, which shares a 2,611-kilometer (1,622 miles) border with Afghanistan, faces an imminent fallout from the Taliban advances, mainly because it has given impetus to the Pakistani Taliban, called the Tehreek-e-Taliban Pakistan (TTP), which operate in the country's northwestern region.
+Pakistan, which shares a 2,611-kilometer (1,622-mile) border with Afghanistan, faces a likely fallout from the Taliban advances, mainly because it has given impetus to the Pakistani Taliban, called the Tehreek-e-Taliban Pakistan (TTP), which operate in the country's northwestern region.

 The Pakistani army had forced the TTP fighters to retreat, but they are now feeling emboldened by the changing dynamics in Afghanistan.
 Since the start of the year, the TTP has claimed 32 attacks inside Pakistan.